harrypmdev/liars-dice/README.md

 <br>

 **1.**
-- The Navbar logo and the hr elements seen on index.html both feature the same image, dice-logo.webp.
+- The Navbar logo and the hr elements seen on `index.html` both feature the same image, dice-logo.webp.
 - I thought the image looked best and therefore provided best UX at a 45 degree angle.
 I achieved this with the logo with relative ease.
-- My attempts to put the hr '::after' pseudo-element image on an axis with CSS were not working.
+- My attempts to put the `.dice-hr::after` pseudo-element image on an axis with CSS were not working.
     <details>
     <summary>Bug one</summary>